You will be taught by academics at the

 As part of this initiative, you will have the opportunity to integrate the knowledge taught in engineering science modules through a series of challenging ‘design and make’ group projects.
 These are largely self-build, where students use tools to fabricate and assemble the systems they have designed.
 In the first year, you will design 3D parts for a gearbox using computer software and have these parts manufactured by our manufacturing workshop.
 You will then assemble the gearbox to test whether they fit together in a perfect assembly.

 Later, you will work in a team to design and build an elastic-powered device to transport a box of accelerometers (e.g. a Nintendo Wii remote) over a given distance.
-Students on the Aeronautical and Aerospace Engineering course will build a glider and launch mechanism to cover the required distance, while students on the Automotive Engineering, Mechanical Engineering, and Mechanical with Nuclear Engineering courses will create a buggy to carry their Wii remote.
+Students on the Aeronautical and Aerospace Engineering course will build a glider and launch mechanism to cover the required distance, while students on the Automotive Engineering and Mechanical Engineering courses will create a buggy to carry their Wii remote.
 Students following the Medical Engineering course will construct a ‘bio-arm’ to throw a ball containing acclerometers into a movable target.
 The devices are then raced/tested against each other in our industry-sponsored ‘Shooting, Racing and Flying’ competition.

 You will also work with your team to build a cardboard bridge and use knowledge from modules on materials, mechanics, design and manufacture, maths and computer analysis to predict when and where it will break.
 You’ll then test the accuracy of your predictions against measured performance.